CIVL3812: Project Appraisal (2013 - Semester 1)

 4 Participation No 5.00 Multiple Weeks 1, 2, 3, 4, 5, 6, 7, 8, 9,

-Assessment Description: Online quizzes: 24 online quizzes with 5 questions each.
+Assessment Description: Online exercises: 24 sets of online calculation exercises with 5 questions each.
+Solution hints will be given as feedback following the deadline for each set.
 Best 15 results are counted towards your total mark.

 Mid Semester exam: 1.5 hours, covering content over the first seven weeks of study.